splunk/observability-workshop/docs/dashboards/adding-charts.md

 ![rollup change](../images/dashboards/M-MoreCharts-9.png)

 When the visualisation pane opens, change the Rollup dropdown to **Rollup:Rate/sec**, then click into the name field in the top left hand corner and it to **Latency vs load** and press the **Save And Close**{: .label-button .sfx-ui-button-blue} button.
 This returns you to your dashboard that now has three different charts!

 ![three charts](../images/dashboards/M-MoreCharts-10.png)

-Lets add an "instruction" note  and arrange the charts!
+Let's add an "instruction" note and arrange the charts!